Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 - **Model Availability**: Make sure the specified model in your config file is available in your OpenAI plan.
 - **Script Execution**: If you're having trouble running the script, ensure you're in the correct directory and using the correct path to the Python interpreter in your virtual environment: `./venv/bin/python main-script.py config-file.yaml`
 - **Virtual Environment**: If you see an error about missing modules, make sure you've activated the virtual environment with `source venv/bin/activate` before running the script.
+- **Text File Issues**: If using the text file feature, ensure the file exists at the specified path and contains the expected content.

 ## Contributing